aishoot/Concurrent_Speakers_Counter/README.md

 # Concurrent Speakers Counter
-Estimate the number of concurrent speakers from single channel mixtures to crack the "cocktail-party” problem.
-The project is based on a Bidirectional Long Short-Term Memory (BLSTM) Recurrent Neural Network (RNN) which takes into account a past and future temporal context.<br><br>
+Estimate the number of concurrent speakers from single channel mixtures to crack the "cocktail-party” problem which is based on a Bidirectional Long Short-Term Memory (BLSTM) which takes into account a past and future temporal context.<br><br>
 <img width="80%" height="80%" src="pictures/time_in_seconds.png"/>

 ## Model Summary